codelamp/theory/README.md

 ### Taking it further

-I have extended the base functionality outlined above with modules, these can be found under `t.overload.descProcessors`.
+I have extended the base functionality outlined above with modules, these can be found under {@linkcode theory.overload.descProcessors}.

 These work on the description object that is passed in, processing it, and returning something modified.
 This means that a lot of the work that goes into these additional extras is calculated when you define your overloaded methods (and not at call time).